ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 The rollback capability of NixOS gave me a lot of confidence - I no longer fear breaking the system.
 So a few days ago, I further migrated to the hyprland desktop, which is indeed much better than i3, and I love its animation effects!
 (On EndeavourOS before, I wouldn't have dared to make such a switch for the reasons mentioned earlier - it would have been a big hassle if something went wrong with the system.)

->Note: some friends on V2EX gave feedback that the timeshift system snapshot of `btrfs` can also provide similar rollback capabilities, and it is much simpler.
+>Note: some friends on V2EX gave feedback that `btrfs`'s snapshot feature can also provide similar rollback capabilities, and it is much simpler.
 After some research, I found that to be true. `btrfs` can even be configured to boot from a snapshot using GRUB(just like the NixOS does).
-So if you only want the system rollback capability, then btrfs + timeshift is also a good choice.
-On the other hand, if you're still interested in Nix, learning it is definitely worth it, as Nix's capabilities are far beyond just system snapshots.
+So if you only want the system rollback capability, then btrfs based snapshot tools(e.g. [btrbk](https://github.com/digint/btrbk)) is also a good choice.
+Or if you're still interested in Nix, It is definitely worth learning, as Nix's capabilities are far beyond just system snapshots.

 {{< figure src="./screenshot_2023-05-07-21-21.webp" caption="My NixOS Desktop" >}}